These 9 Uber Hacks Will Make You a Smarter (and Richer) Driver

 Why does it work?
 Uber calculates surge fares based on the ratio of people with the passenger app open to the driver app in an area at any given time.
 This hack sways the system a bit, letting the app think you’re a passenger looking for a ride instead of a driver ready to offer one.

 The passenger app helps you take advantage of some features not available on the driver app.
 For one, you can see where other drivers are, which helps you select areas without a lot of competition.

 For example, Guendelsberger was once at a stadium after a game and had a hard time getting any ride requests from the app.

 She logged into the passenger app and found herself surrounded by other drivers.
 So she simply drove to the other side of the stadium and quickly got a notification for a ride.

-She also found the passenger app to have more up-to-date information on surge fares than the driver app, which seemed to have a delay of a few minutes.
+She also found the passenger app had more up-to-date information on surge fares than the driver app, which seemed to have a delay of a few minutes.

 Ready to get started with Uber?
 Here’s the link to sign up.

 Mike Brassfield is a senior writer at The Penny Hoarder.
 Kristen Pope is a freelance writer and editor in Jackson Hole, Wyoming.
 Freelancer Adam Palasciano contributed to this report.